ralexander-phi/marp-to-pages/README.md

 Finally, start adding your own content.

 You can [install and run marp-cli](https://github.com/marp-team/marp-cli/blob/master/README.md) locally to test out the content before publishing.

+Each pull request opened for the `dev` branch will contain an artifact with preview slides in HTML and PDF.
+For information on how download the artifact, see [Downloading workflow artifacts](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts) in _GitHub Actions Documentation_.

 ## Learn more about Marp